wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Fixed a multiple email problem if using the same form in several posts.
+Anyway, it is recommended to use the form in a page or sidebar, not a post.

 = 2.9.7.1 =
 - (19 Jan 2011) - Added ability to pre-fill in form fields from a URL query string. [see FAQ page](http://www.fastsecurecontactform.com/query-string-parameters)
 - Select Single posted data fix.